callsmusic/callsmusic2/README.md

-# Calls Music 2 — Stream audio in Telegram calls using gramjs and tgcallsjs
+# Calls Music 2 — Stream audio in Telegram calls using GramJS and tgcallsjs

 ## Requirements